bottrap

 Because DISPLAY-HINTs are not reversible (in general), object values returned by SNMP Get, Get-Next, and Get-Bulk requests are returned in raw form, unformatted for display.
-For example, OBJECT IDENTIFIER values are returned in dotted number form, enumerated integers in integer form, and OCTET STRINGs as byte arrays or hex strings.
+For example, OBJECT IDENTIFIER values are returned in dotted number form, enumerated integers in integer form, and OCTET STRINGs as raw binary strings (byte arrays in Tcl_Obj terms).
 With the exception of symbolic OIDs and enumerated integers these are also the only forms accepted for sending in a request.

-Versions 3.4 and later of MIB Smithy SDK provide an API for formatting such raw data for display.
+MIB Smithy SDK provides an API for formatting such raw data for display.
 Formatting is done according to the data type, enumerations, and DISPLAY-HINT, as applicable for a specified record and value.
 This gives you the freedom to work with raw values as necessary for requests while displaying values in a more human-readable form.
+Instead of a record, you can specify an ASN.1 type directly, although typically this is most useful for hex encoding of binary OCTET STRING data.

 The API can be called through either the SMI Database command or an SNMP Session command.
 In the latter case, the command is passed on to the SMI Database that is associated with the session.